Katie Ziraldo9-Minute Read

 Easier and cheaper to install |

-Expect to pay between $3 and $6 for aluminum and $4 and $8 for steel.
-At the higher end, expect to pay $35 per square foot for luxury finishes like copper. foot and steel which costs about $4 to $8 per square foot.
-Insulated versions of these increase the cost by about $1 per square foot.
+Expect to pay between $6 and $10 for aluminum and $7 and $16 for steel per square foot.
+Insulated versions of these metals can increase the cost by about $1 per square foot.

 Pros |